Belarus entry requirements for Cameroon passport holders

 May be checked

 Cameroonian passport holders need a visa to enter Belarus.
-You must apply at a Belarusian embassy or consulate before traveling.
-As of 2026, there is no visa-on-arrival or e-visa option for Cameroon passport holders.
+You must apply through a Belarusian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for your nationality.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements